 Sadly, kindness is often perceived as weakness.
 Almost every proven marketing strategy is challenged vehemently, quality work is harshly criticized and even the benefactor's skills and integrity are called into question.
 The mere mention that the work being done is already well beyond the budget can illicit a harsh smack-down by the website owner.
 Waiting for results can be disappointing and frustrating, and being on the receiving end of generosity can be awkward, but it still amazes me how many times I've seen this scenario play out over the years.

-To be fair, there are unscrupulous people that take advantage of start-ups, and their struggles, but most marketers taking on small business promotion live to see their clients beat the odds, and overlooking cost overruns is fairly common among web designer/developers and SEOs.
-It’s only natural for a marketing agency that’s already gone beyond revenue to realign budget dollars with expectations along the way, and put a cap on what they can afford to include gratis, and they’re not “whining” when they do so.
+To be fair, there are unscrupulous people that take advantage of new real estate agents, and their struggles, but most marketers taking on their promotion live to see their clients beat the odds, and overlooking cost overruns is fairly common among web designer/developers and SEOs.
+It's only natural for a marketing agency that's already gone beyond revenue to realign budget dollars with expectations along the way, and put a cap on what they can afford to include gratis, and they're not "whining" when they do so.
 A demanding, unappreciative attitude can destroy a very favorable arrangement quickly.

 Do you find yourself fighting an uphill battle, promoting a new website against formidable odds?
 Or perhaps you have a success story to share, describing how you beat the odds, and came out on top?
 I'd be happy to answer any questions in the comments below, or in a scheduled call.